kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

 ✖ Expression expected - start: 1370, end: 1373
 ✖ Expected a `;` - start: 1383, end: 1386
 ✖ Expected a `;` - start: 1398, end: 1401
-✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1405, end: 1415 ✖ Expected a `;` - start: 1416, end: 1419
-✖ Expected a `;` - start: 1434, end: 1437
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1405, end: 1419 ✖ Expected a `;` - start: 1434, end: 1437
 ✖ Expected a `;` - start: 1445, end: 1448
-✖ Expected a `;` - start: 1458, end: 1461
-✖ Unterminated string literal - start: 1467, end: 1480
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1452, end: 1461 ✖ Unterminated string literal - start: 1467, end: 1480
 ✖ Expected a ')' to match the '(' token here - start: 1489, end: 1492
-✖ Expected a `;` - start: 1511, end: 1514
-✖ Expected a `;` - start: 1526, end: 1529
-✖ Expected a ')' to match the '(' token here - start: 1537, end: 1539
-✖ Expected a `;` - start: 1540, end: 1541
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1465, end: 1492 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1506, end: 1514 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1518, end: 1529 ✖ Expected a ')' to match the '(' token here - start: 1537, end: 1539 ✖ Expected a `;` - start: 1540, end: 1541
 ✖ Declaration or statement expected - start: 1541, end: 1544
 ✖ Declaration or statement expected - start: 1551, end: 1554
 ✖ Expected a `;` - start: 1562, end: 1565
 ✖ Expected a `;` - start: 1575, end: 1578
-✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1582, end: 1590 ✖ Expected a `;` - start: 1591, end: 1594
-✖ Expected a `;` - start: 1607, end: 1610
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1582, end: 1594 ✖ Expected a `;` - start: 1607, end: 1610
 ✖ Expected a `;` - start: 1617, end: 1620
 ✖ Expected a `;` - start: 1642, end: 1645
 ✖ Expected a `;` - start: 1670, end: 1673
-✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1677, end: 1697 ✖ Expected a `;` - start: 1698, end: 1701
-✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1705, end: 1713 ✖ Expected a `;` - start: 1714, end: 1717
-✖ Expected a `;` - start: 1730, end: 1733
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1677, end: 1701 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1705, end: 1717 ✖ Expected a `;` - start: 1730, end: 1733
-✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1737, end: 1748 ✖ Expected a `;` - start: 1749, end: 1752
-✖ Expected a `;` - start: 1768, end: 1771
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1737, end: 1752 ✖ Expected a `;` - start: 1768, end: 1771
 ✖ A rest element cannot have an initializer - start: 1781, end: 1783
 ✖ Expected a ')' to match the '(' token here - start: 1802, end: 1804